 Activities in Lüderitz:

-A boat cruise to Halifax Island on the Zeepaard Catamaran enables you to see the African Penguin in their natural habitat.
+A boat cruise in Lüderitz to Halifax Island on the Zeepaard Catamaran or with Penguin Catamaran Tours enables you to see the African Penguin in their natural habitat.
 You will also see Heavyside Dolphins, Cape Fur Seals as well as Southern Right and Humpback Whales in season.
 Other popular activities in Lüderitz include the famous Bogenfels Rock Arch as well as the abandoned mining town of Pomona which is located in the Sperrgebiet (prohibited diamond mining area).
 It is advisable for tourists wishing to do this tour to arrange this beforehand as police clearance is required.
 The Sperrgebiet National Park is considered to be one of the world’s top 25 biodiversity hotspots.

 The desert horses of southern Namibia are located nearby the village of Aus which travelers will pass either on their way to or back from Lüdertiz.
 It is quite remarkable to see how these horses have endured and survived the harsh desert conditions.